-As a nationally accredited children and family service organization, we are committed to providing the highest quality of care possible for the children we serve.
-If you are interested in helping us create opportunities for children to be successful, valued, and respected—we need you to join our family!
+As a nationally accredited children and family service organization, we are committed to providing the highest quality of programs and services possible for the those we serve.
+If you are interested in helping us create opportunities for students to be successful, valued, and respected—we need you to join our family!

 Compensation is based on position and experience.
 Eligible employees are offered a benefits package that includes health insurance, 401K plan, paid vacation, paid sick leave, and up to 12 paid holidays.

 Join our Team!
 Should you see a position that you are interested in pursuing, please click on the application button and complete the employment application packet.
 Resumes are welcome but do not replace the application.
 Applications are required prior to scheduling an interview.
 Please send your completed packet to Jan Honeycutt in our Human Resources Office at email@example.com or by fax at 864.944.0097.

 Tamassee DAR School

 REPORTS TO: Lead Academy Teacher

 CLASSIFICATION: hourly (temporary)

 REQUIREMENTS: He/she must have an excellent driving record, no criminal history, and be willing to submit to and pass a drug test.
 Candidate must have a personality conducive to dealing with children, adults, and DAR staff in a variety of unique situations.